JSaprah/seven-healing-chakras/README.md

 #### **Hero image**

-Contact: For this one, as the final page on the website, I wanted to go for a relaxing yet subtle image complimenting the look and feel of the website.
-The colors went well with the website and it acomplished my search for a calm and subtle image.
+As the final page on the website, I wanted to go for a relaxing yet subtle image complimenting the look and feel of the website.
+The colors of the chosen image went well with the website and it acomplished my search for a calm image.
+The image represents candles, essential oils and nutrition as the foreground.
+With this it also covers the second part of the techniques on the balancing page.

 Contact feedback: The same image as the contact page has been chosen for this one.
 As the proces remains the same I wanted to keep the same image.

 ![Hero image contact and contact feedback page](docs/screenshots/hero-image-contact.PNG)